 What’s worth bearing in mind is that chemical fertilizers tend to work faster.
 Also, “foliar feeding” is possible with liquid fertilizers—it’s the fastest and most direct way to get nutrients to your plants.

 What Can I Add to the Soil To Help My Plant Grow Faster?

 Fertilizers will help your plants grow faster.
 The only question is, do you opt for organic or chemical?
 Liquid or granular?
 Each variety comes with its own benefits.
 However, if speed is of the essence, then it’s difficult to see past the liquid chemical variety.

 If you wish to reduce the environmental impact, there are also many all-natural options available to you.
-These include manure, grass clippings, tree leaves, coffee grounds, eggshells, and banana peels, to name but a few.
+These include manure, grass clippings (be aware of weed seeds when making use of these), tree leaves, coffee grounds, eggshells, compost tea, and banana peels, to name but a few.